Guide to North Andaman Island

 North Andaman has since ever been the northernmost point of Andaman and Nicobar archipelago, you could get to.
 You can reach Shyam Nagar, where a mud volcano is located, but further north, the "road" is closed.

 Why visit / Highlights

 North Andaman has it all.
-The highest peak, the turtle nesting, the islands where you can be alone like a Robinson and the famed Ross and Smith island, connected by a sand bridge.
+The highest peak, the turtle nesting, the islands where you can be alone like a Robinson and the famous Ross and Smith duo island, connected by a sand bridge.

 The highest peak and the jungle walk.

 Saddle Peak, elevation 732 meters above sea level, is the highest peak of Andaman and Nicobar Archipelago.
 While not stunningly high for a “highest peak”, the hike to Saddle peak requires quite an effort.
 Unless you have plenty of experience to run jungle uphill, plan for full day trek with early start and late return and take at least 2 liters of water per person.

 Start your day with taking a bus from your accommodation at Kalipur, to the national park gates at Lamya Bay.
 This will save you energy and time needed for 3,5 km going to and then from the park entrance.
 Register with Forest department there (Foreigners pay the ugly Rs.
 500 fee) and you are free to go.